boranblok/nntpPoster/Util/userconf/readme.txt

 #   optionally ${ApiKey} will be replaced by the value entered above
 SearchUrl=https://api.apiserver.com/api?t=search&q={0}&maxage={1}&apikey=${ApiKey}

-# The indexer rename maps defines rules how the indexer itself renames uploaded items.
-Use this if verification fails because of too much difference between what was uploaded and what was found.-->
-# This map works as follows.
-Each character in Source is replaced by the corresponding character in target.
-If the character in target is identical it is removed entirely -->
-# because whitespace is often used here place the value between quotes
-IndexerRenameMapSource="_@"
-IndexerRenameMapTarget=" @"

-# Some indexers still rename some things.
-# This parameters determines how similar the uploaded name has to be using the Levenshtein distance.
-# The default value of 95 is a good compromise in most cases.
-VerifySimilarityPercentageTreshold=95

 [Folders]
 # Folder used to prepare the files for posting.
 Any data in this folder is removed at startup!
 Working=working